mattermost/docs/source/administration/config-settings.rst

 Login Button Color
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Specify the color of the SAML login button for white labeling purposes.
+Use a hex code with a #-sign before the code.

 +-------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"LoginButtonColor": ""`` with string input.                                       |